DanielYWoo/pentaho-di-redis-plugin/README.md

 usage
 ====================

-Open the output dialog, type in the command and the connection url, then the columns will be automatically appended and generate the command to execute.
+Open the output dialog, type in the command and the connection url, then the columns will be automatically appended as arguments, this plugin will generate the command and send to redis.

 ![](./docs/config.png)